13 Ways To Skyrocket Energy Levels

 1. Limit Stress

 Stress is not just a bummer; it wipes out your energy.
-Stress, no matter the cause, leads to emotional exhaustion.
+Stress, no matter the cause, leads to physical and emotional exhaustion.
 Here are some tips for cutting back on the stress that is tiring you out:

 - Meditate.
 Meditation is a great way to limit stress, but for some of us, the idea of sitting still for any period of time can be stressful in itself, especially when the mind never settles down.
 If you find yourself in this situation, consider playing a sound bathing meditation in the background while you are meditating.
 The crystal bowls used in the practice are said to change the brain waves, calming you down and making it easier to sit with your thoughts.